vega/vega/docs/usage/internet-explorer.md

 ## Enabling Internet Explorer Support

-Vega is compatible with Internet Explorer versions 10 and 11, but with caveats: Internet Explorer does not natively support [Symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol), [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), or the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+Internet Explorer does not natively support [Symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol), [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), or the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 Vega uses Symbols to add unique identifiers to data objects, uses Promises for asynchronous tasks such as data and image loading, and uses Fetch to load external files.

-For Vega to work correctly, deployments intended to support Internet Explorer should include [polyfills](https://en.wikipedia.org/wiki/Polyfill) that add Symbol, Promise, and Fetch support.
+For Vega 4.3 and earlier to work with Internet Explorer, deployments should include [polyfills](https://en.wikipedia.org/wiki/Polyfill) that add Symbol, Promise, and Fetch support.
 For example, one can use the [es6-promise](https://github.com/stefanpenner/es6-promise) and the [github/fetch](https://github.com/github/fetch) libraries.
 Web pages should first import any polyfill scripts, then import Vega:

 ```html
 <head>